gustavares/cos-tutorial/TUTORIAL.md

 });
 ```

-After saving your file, you can open up a terminal and navigate to your `server` directory and type:
+After saving the file, from the `server` directory run the following command to run the app:

 ```
 $ npm run dev
 ```

-If everything is right, you will see the text `API listening on port 3030` on your console, and everytime you save a file you will see that the server restarts.
+If everything is right, you will see the text *"API listening on port 3030"* on your console, and everytime you save a file you will see that the server restarts.

 *NOTE: This is a configuration intended only for the purposes of this tutorial and should not be used in production.
 Please follow the best practices described in the Express website cited below if you intend to deploy it to a production environment.*